Expressions of Interest for the 2024 City of Yarra Exhibition Program are now open. Thank you for your interest.

 Note: Bargoonga Nganjin currently operates an ‘Open Library’ policy; extending library hours to registered library members for unmanned, self-service access to library facilities.

-Four exhibitions will be selected for Bargoonga Nganjin, each (bar one) for a duration of 12 weeks.
-The available spaces are late January/February to April, May to July, August to October, November 2023 to late January 2024.
+Three exhibitions will be selected for Bargoonga Nganjin, each for a duration of 12 weeks.
+The available spaces are February to April, August to October, and November 2024 to January 2025.

-Installation will be managed by the exhibiting individuals/groups unless otherwise negotiated and technical support requested.
+Exhibiting individuals/groups will be provided with installation and technical support.
 Access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.
 A stipend of $1000 will be provided to each selected artist/group to support an exhibition.

 Carlton Library Light Box Public Art Program